Most Parkinson’s drugs can have two names – a generic name and a brand name. But is there a difference between them? We find out.

 Branded and generic drugs contain the same active ingredient.
 Sometimes, the non-active ingredients (known as ‘excipients’) may be different from the ones used in branded medication.
 These include sugar, flavouring and colouring.

 This means a generic drug might look or feel different in terms of shape, colour, size and texture, from its branded equivalent.
-These differences won’t have any effect on the way the medication works in your body – the two are still the same because the active ingredient is what gives a medicine its therapeutic effect.
+These differences won’t have any effect on the way the medication works in your body.
+They are still the same because the active ingredient is what gives a medicine its therapeutic effect.

-However, the speed at which tablets or capsules dissolve and are absorbed into the bloodstream can sometimes be different between different brands.
+But the speed at which tablets or capsules dissolve and are absorbed into the bloodstream can sometimes be different between brands.
 Occasionally, this will have an impact on the level of the medication in the body.

 This is known as a ‘narrow therapeutic index’.
-It means that there isn’t much difference between the level where the medicine has the intended effect, and the level being either too high (causing side effects or being toxic) or too low (when the medicine doesn't work as well as it should).
+It means that there isn’t much difference between the level where the medicine works as it should, and the level being either too high (which can cause side effects) or too low (when the medicine doesn't work as well as it should).

 The therapeutic index of some medications can change as your Parkinson’s progresses.
 Doses can become less effective, or have more side effects.
 This can happen with generic and branded medications.